GMRT-AusSeabed

 The Challenge

-The GMRT-AusSeabed project will enable users to create their own seamless seabed maps using AusSeabed datasets.
+The GMRT-AusSeabed project has enabled users to create their own seamless seabed maps using AusSeabed datasets.

-It will address the cost associated with processing, merging and reformatting of bathymetric data in marine modelling and management by adopting and expanding the Global Multi-Resolution Topography Synthesis (GMRT) and becoming a local platform node focused on Australia’s region of marine responsibility.
+It has addressed the cost associated with processing, merging and reformatting of bathymetric data in marine modelling and management by adopting and expanding the Global Multi-Resolution Topography Synthesis (GMRT) and becoming a local platform node focused on Australia’s region of marine responsibility.

 The GMRT is operated by Lamont Doherty Earth Observatory and funded by the US National Science Foundation.